jannikbach/deformable_dataset/README.md

     ```
     - During the installation you will be asked if you want to install Mujoco 2.1 Support.
 You can skip that since we only use `pybullet`.
     - For detailed installation instructions, refer to the ```/SimulationFramework/doc/01_installation.md```.
+    - Make sure to use the conda environment created during the installation.

 2. **Generate Dataset**:
     - Once the installation is complete, generate the dataset by running: